hedera-dev/hello-future-world-js/README.md

 Steps:

-1. Enter name or nickname
+1. Enter pseudonym
    - Input any value, can be fictional/ anonymous/ etc
+   - Note that this will be written on the network
 1. Enter private key
    - Option 1: Input `none`.
      This will mean that an account generated from a seed phrase will be used (later).